Jocrod1/MCA-Test/README.md

 A simple dashboard app to lookup on the top 100 Podcast on Apple Podcast

  ### Test the App [Here!](https://mca-test.vercel.app/)
+ Note: Please note that in order to test the application, you will need to request access to a service called [CORS Anywhere](https://cors-anywhere.herokuapp.com/corsdemo) to enable fetch requests.

 ## Stack 🏗